ytatus94/Notes/Supply_chain_fundamentals.md

 * The main goal of manufacturing is to create value for producer and customers
   * Value: worth of good or service or what customers will to pay for it
 #### Manufacturing environment
-* A kind of strategy
+* A manufacturing environment is a manufacturing strategy that is used by a company to produce its products.
 * ETO: Engineer-to-Order
   * has longest lead time
 * MTO: Manufacture-to-Order